Grokzen/pykwalify/docs/Validation Rules.md

 mapping:
   key_one:
     type: str

+# This is also valid
+map:
+  key_one:
+    type: str
 ```

 ## required or req

 Value is required when true (Default is false).
-This is similar to not-null constraint in RDBMS.
+If the key is not present a validation error will be raised.

 Example: